-I am currently at the airport in Kuala Lumpur, Malaysia waiting for a plane to take off that will eventually be taking me to the beautiful Perhentian Islands where I will be working as a PADI Dive Instructor.
-Just six months ago, I was working as a bartender in Baltimore, Maryland USA, and had no idea at the time that signing up for Dive Instructor course and Internship with Abyss Scuba Diving in Sydney Australia would end up being one of my greatest accomplishments and the best times of my life.
+I am currently at the airport in Kuala Lumpur, Malaysia, waiting for a plane to take off that will eventually take me to the beautiful Perhentian Islands, where I will be working as a PADI Dive Instructor.
+Just six months ago, I was working as a bartender in Baltimore, Maryland, USA, and had no idea at the time that signing up for a Dive Instructor course and Internship with Abyss Scuba Diving in Sydney, Australia would end up being one of my greatest accomplishments and the best times of my life.

 The diving was beautiful.
-We dove with friendly blue grouper, I saw weedy sea dragons for the first time, plenty of cuttle fish, nudibranchs, port jackson sharks, wobbegong sharks, and grey nurse/sand tiger sharks.
-Every weekend Abyss offered free shore dives to local divers, and night dives every few weeks.
+We dove with friendly blue grouper; I saw weedy sea dragons for the first time, plenty of cuttlefish, nudibranchs, port jackson sharks, wobbegong sharks, and grey nurse/sand tiger sharks.
+Every weekend Abyss offered free shore dives to local divers and night dives every few weeks.
 These were really great because it brought together a group of divers that all became very close; we all hung out outside of diving and really became just like a family.

-The best part was ending every day hanging out with other interns and Abyss employees over dinner, drinks, night dives, chocolate bar trips, guitar hero competitions and the list goes on.
+The best part was ending every day hanging out with other interns and Abyss employees over dinner, drinks, night dives, chocolate bar trips, guitar hero competitions, and the list goes on.

 It was heartbreaking to leave Abyss.
 I made a new best friend who is currently extending her training to become a tech diver instructor and doing her Staff Instructor certification.
 She and I shared a room together and became just like sisters.
-I’m now on my way to do some more amazing traveling as an instructor, but my time in Sydney was such a blast and never to be forgotten!”
+I’m now on my way to do some more amazing travelling as an instructor, but my time in Sydney was such a blast and never to be forgotten!”

 Amy Detorres.
 PADI Master Scuba Diver Trainer.